 His sports coverage while he lived here on the North Island was exemplary, with my favourite article of his being the one he wrote on the 2013 Seven Hills Golf Club’s Men’s Open.

-Port Alice’s Rory Bondue claimed the low gross crown that year, and pro golfer Kevin Black unofficially shot the course record with a 61 (there was maintenance being done on the first hole which made it shorter, so Jim Smith’s 62 he shot in 1995 still stood as the official club record).
+Port Alice’s Rory Bondue claimed the low gross crown that year, and pro golfer Kevin Black unofficially shot the course record with a 61 (there was maintenance being done on the first hole which made it shorter, so Jim Smith’s 62 he shot in 1995 still stands to this day as the official club record).

-I’ve tried to recreate that flow so many times, but I don’t think I’ve ever been able to truly pull it off.
+I’ve tried to recreate that same flow so many times in so many different stories, but I don’t think I’ve ever been able to truly pull it off.

 Living in the shadow of someone else’s greatness is a tough thing to deal with.